mvanniekerkHartwig/miniwe/README.md

 miniWE supports running multiple workflows at the same time, and having multiple concurrent runs per workflow.
-Run outputs are stored in "run-buckets" in GCP Cloud storage. miniWE supports running with existing run-buckets, skipping steps if the output is already available.
+Run outputs are stored in "run-buckets" in GCP Cloud storage. miniWE supports running with existing run-buckets, skipping steps if the output is already available. miniWE is meant to be executed as a library as part of a persistent server.
+It also supports running in standalone mode from the command line, this is the mode that is run when running the jar.

 ### Docker container structure